 Television broadcast frequencies are often used to cloak a eavesdropping signal, but such a devices also tends to interfere with television reception (usually a UHF channel).
 Televisions also “suck in” a lot of RF energy and because of this are very sensitive to any nearby transmitters (this is technically called “Bandwidth, and TV signals use a lot of it).
 A small handheld television with a collapsible antenna may be used to sweep a room.
 Carefully watch for interference around channel numbers 2, 7, 13, 14, 50-60, and 66-68 as these frequencies are very popular with eavesdroppers.

-Certain types of items have "just appeared" in your office of home, but nobody seems to know how they got there.
+Certain types of items have “just appeared” in your office or home, but nobody seems to know how they got there

 Typical items to watch for and beware of are: clocks, exit signs, sprinkler heads, radios, picture frames, and lamps.

-A sign that a pinhole microphone or video camera may have been installed nearby.
-It will appear as if someone has dropped a small amount of powdered sugar either on the floor, or on the wall.
+This is a sign that a pinhole microphone or video camera may have been installed nearby.
+It will appear as if someone has dropped a small amount of powdered sugar either on the floor or on the wall.

-If you see the same or similar vehicles more then three times then you may have a serious problem (at least according to the U.S. State Department training course on counter surveillance).
+If you see the same (or similar) vehicles more then three times in a relatively short period of time, then you may have a serious problem.
+This is according to the U.S. State Department training course on counter surveillance.

-A very common ruse which eavesdroppers use to get into a facility is to fake a utility outage, and then show up to fix the problem.
-While they are fixing "the problem" they are also installing eavesdropping devices.
-Some of the more popular outage involve power, air conditioning, telephone, and even the occasional false fire alarm.
+A very common ruse which eavesdroppers use to get into a facility is to fake a utility outage and then show up to fix the problem.
+While they are fixing “the problem” they are also installing eavesdropping devices.
+Some of the more popular outages involve power, air conditioning, telephone, and even the occasional false fire alarm.

-Service or delivery trucks are often parked nearby with nobody (you can see) in them.
+Service or delivery trucks are often parked nearby with nobody visible in them